Mayankm96/airsim_img_publisher/README.md

 ```
 roslaunch airsim_img_publisher octomap.launch
 ```
-### RVIZ configuration file
+### Visualization on rviz

-An RVIZ configuration file can be found in ```/rviz/rvizConfig.rviz```.
+An rviz configuration file can be found at [`/rviz/rvizConfig.rviz`](rviz/rvizConfig.rviz).
 This configuration allows a user to see the published images, as well as the tf tree.
 ```
-rosrun rviz rviz -d ~/catkin_ws/src/publishAirsimImgs/extras/rvizConfig.rviz
+rosrun rviz rviz -d ~/catkin_ws/src/airsim_img_publisher/rviz/rvizConfig.rviz
 ```

 ## Nodes